MAB Start Dates

 Year two

-he second year starts with a campus session in January (Manhattan) or September (Olathe) with courses in applied econometrics and policy analysis.
+The second year starts with a campus session in January or September with courses in applied econometrics and policy analysis.
 Similar to the first year, these courses are conducted via distance and end with an on-campus session in March or November.
 The rest of the year, students take organizational behavioral management, marketing and agribusiness management via distance.
 A required business elective may be taken either at K-State or at a university of the student’s choice during the program.

 K-State offers three electives depending on interests: